krisnoble/migrant-to-person/README.md

 Installation
 ------------

-In Chrome, choose Window > Extensions.
-Drag CloudToButt.crx into the page that appears.
+In Chrome, choose Window (or More Tools) > Extensions.
+Drag MigrantToPerson.crx into the page that appears.